FranzFQ/Tareas_Progra_web/README.md

 # Tareas_Progra_web

-## Ejecucion de la tarea-02
+## Usage

-Simplemente abre el archivo `index.html` en el navegador web para ejecutar el proyecto.
+Simply open the `index.html` file in your web browser to run the project.
-No se requiere niguna configuración adicional.
+No installation or server setup is required.